-La Sportiva Bushido Hiking Shoes

-Hiking shoes - These light to mid-weight shoes are for every day use.
+La Sportiva Bushido Hiking Shoes Hiking shoes - These light to mid-weight shoes are for every day use.
 The ideal shoe is comfortable to wear for multiple days and scrambles decently on rock.
 A Gore-tex lined shoe stays drier when hiking in rain or snow.
-La Sportiva trail running shoes also recommended.
+La Sportiva Raptor shoe also recommended.